DR Congo: Assist the Local Church in Reaching the Poor

 Timeline for deployment:

-Once appointed and fundraising and other qualifications are met, the appointee is required to attend a cross-cultural and language-acquisition program and Pre-Field Orientation prior to deploying.
+Summer 2023.
+Once appointed, and fundraising and other qualifications are met, the appointee is required to attend a cross-cultural and language-acquisition program and Pre-Field Orientation prior to deploying.

 Housing accommodations will be in the port city of Boma, DRC, where the primary work will be carried out.
 The applicant should anticipate living in a challenging setting with realities, such as periodic power and water cuts.
 Activities will require travel to surrounding areas and to the capital city, Kinshasa.